eonu/karak/README.md

 ### Optional

-- 3 strands of saffron (not safflower!)
+- 3 strands of saffron

 ## Method